ml4ai/delphi/docs/grfn_spec.md

 >TODO

-### Identifier declaration
+### Identifier specification

-Each identifier within a GrFN specification will have a single `<identifier>` declaration, and `<identifier_string>`s are then used to denote uses of the identifier elsewhere in the GrFN spec.
+Each identifier within a GrFN specification will have a single `<identifier_spec>` declaration, and `<identifier_string>`s are then used to denote uses of the identifier elsewhere in the GrFN spec.
 An identifier will be declared in the GrFN spec JSON by the following attribute-value list:

-    <identifier>[attrval] ::=
+    <identifier_spec>[attrval] ::=
         "base_name" : <lang_string>
         "scope" : <scope_path>
         "namespace" : <namespace_path>
         "aliases" : list of <string>
         "source_references" : list of <source_code_reference>
         "gensym" : <gensym>

 Variable and function identifiers and references
 ------------------------------------------------